Frequently asked questions (FAQ)Estimated reading time: 8 minutes

 Unfortunately, VirtualBox (and other hypervisors like VMWare) cannot run when Hyper-V is enabled on Windows.

-How do I run Windows containers on Docker on Windows Server 2016?
+How do I run Windows containers on Docker Desktop on Windows Server?

 Why is Windows 10 Home not supported?

-Docker for Windows requires the Hyper-V Windows feature which is not available on Home-edition.
+Docker Desktop requires the Hyper-V feature which is not available in the Windows Home edition.

 Why is Windows 10 required?

-Docker for Windows uses Windows Hyper-V. While older Windows versions have Hyper-V, their Hyper-V implementations lack features critical for Docker for Windows to work.
+Docker Desktop uses the Windows Hyper-V features.
+While older Windows versions have Hyper-V, their Hyper-V implementations lack features critical for Docker Desktop to work.

-Why does Docker for Windows fail to start when firewalls or anti-virus software is installed?
+Why does Docker Desktop fail to start when anti-virus software is installed?

-Some firewalls and anti-virus software might be incompatible with Hyper-V and some Windows 10 builds (possibly, the Anniversary Update), which impacts Docker for Windows.
-See details and workarounds in Docker fails to start when firewall or anti-virus software is installed in Troubleshooting.
+Some anti-virus software may be incompatible with Hyper-V and Windows 10 builds which impact Docker Desktop.
+For more information, see Docker Desktop fails to start when anti-virus software is installed in Troubleshooting.